Cyber214/Retro-snake/README.md

 ## `Ice Box` ❄️

-- [x] Add functionality do end game if snake colides with the game board
+- [x] Add functionality to end game if snake colides with the game board
 - [x] Add functionality to end game if snake colides with itself
 - [x] Add score history that puts highest score on top
 - Previous score list to display the last 5 scores